modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ### Adding a New Blog Post

-Okay - go ahead and create a new Resource, and set it's Template to 'BlogPostTemplate'.
+Okay - go ahead and create a new Resource, and set it's Template to "BlogPostTemplate".
 Then you can start writing your post.
-You can specify in the 'introtext' field the excerpt for the blog post, and then write the full body in the 'content' field.
+You can specify in the "introtext" field the excerpt for the blog post, and then write the full body in the "content" field.

-And finally, when you're done, make sure to specify the tags for your post in your newly created 'tags' TV!
+And finally, when you're done, make sure to specify the tags for your post in your newly created "tags" TV!

 ## Setting up Your Archives

 Great - you have your first blog post!
 And, you've got it so you can browse it in Sections as well.
 Now, you're going to want to set up some way of browsing old blog posts.
-This is where 'Archvist' comes into play.
+This is where "Archvist" comes into play.

 ### Creating the Archives Resource

-Go ahead and place a Resource in your root called 'Archives', and give it a placeholder of 'archives'.
+Go ahead and place a Resource in your root called "Archives", and give it a placeholder of "archives".
 Then inside the content, place this:

 ```php
 [[!getPage?